rodrigogribeiro/generic/src/generic-programming-dp/Description.md

     - The article describes a library for Generic Haskell style of programming in a dependently typed language.
 Authors argument that the universe is accessible to the user.

+    - The codes for data types are excessively clutter by kinds.
+This encoding uses a heavy notation that difficulty the comprehension.
+Sure that must be better encodings...